This article is intended for users who are having difficulty connecting a laptop or computer to their Miroir projector.

 Desktop image or screen saver image projected

-- If you are using an "Extend these displays" or an "Extend desktop" display setting you will need to drag content from your computer screen to the projected image.
+- If you are using an extended or spanning display setting you will need to drag content from your computer screen to the projected image.

-- Alternatively, if you are using a "Duplicate these displays" or "Video mirroring" display setting the projected image will be a mirror image of your computer screen.
+- Alternatively, if you are using a mirrored or duplicated display setting the projected image will be a mirror image of your computer screen.

 The image is jumping or shaking